BillDietrich/linkcheckerhtml/README.md

 To change the key-combinations for this extension, open File / Preferences / Keyboard Shortcuts and search for Alt+H or Alt+T or Alt+M.

 ### Settings
+* addExtensionToLocalURLsWithNone: If a local file URL has no extension, add this extension to the filename before checking (default is ""; don't include "." in the setting).
 * checkInternalLinks: Check #name links to targets inside current file (default is true).
 * checkMailtoDestFormat: Check format of email addresses in mailto links (default is true).
 * dontCheckURLsThatStartWith: Don't check URLs that start with any sequence in this comma-separated list (default is "127.,192.,localhost,[::1],[FC00:,[FD00:").